mnaberez/pedisk2/README.md

 - Lee Davison did the initial disassembly of the ROM.
 - Jim Oldfield provided the PEDISK disks from which the DOS code was recovered.
 - Mike Naberezny disassembled the DOS code and wrote the image tools.
+- Steve Hirsch provided help and formatted 8" disks used for early testing.
 - Josh Bensadon reverse engineered the original PCB and made the schematic.
 - Steve Gray made the replica PCB layout and had boards manufactured.
 - Mike Stein built the replica and provided help and input throughout.